matuzo/HTMHell/hell/entries/button_link.md

 ## Issues and how to fix them

 1. Wrong usage of the button element.
-There's an element for linking to external sites (`<a>`). {{ snippets.native_semantics }}
+There’s an element for linking to external sites (`<a>`). {{ snippets.native_semantics }}
-1. It's possible to link to pages without JavaScript.
+1. It’s possible to link to pages without JavaScript.
 1. The `title` attribute is redundant.
 1. The `tabindex` attribute is redundant.
-A button doesn't need `tabindex`, it's focusable by default.
+A button doesn’t need `tabindex`, it’s focusable by default.
 </div>

 <div class="section">